markusbuchholz/algorithms-3/binary-search-trees/README.md

-The [binary search trees](https://en.wikipedia.org/wiki/Binary_search_tree) are a particular type of [symbol tables](https://en.wikipedia.org/wiki/Symbol_table) data structure that combines the flexibility of insertion in a linked list with the efficiency of search in an ordered array.
+The [binary search trees](https://en.wikipedia.org/wiki/Binary_search_tree) (BSTs) are a particular type of [symbol tables](https://en.wikipedia.org/wiki/Symbol_table) data structure that combines the flexibility of insertion in a linked list with the efficiency of search in an ordered array.
 Specifically, using two links per node (instead of the one link per node found in linked lists) leads to a very efficient implementation.
 In a binary search tree each node has a key, a value, a left link, and a right link.

 <p align="center">
 <img src="./images/bst_example_tree.png" width="400">
 </p>

 In the standard implementation the binary search tree has a node with lower key linked on the left, and the node with an higher key linked on the right.
 Differently from the [binary heap](https://en.wikipedia.org/wiki/Binary_heap) data structure studied in the priority queue module, the binary tree has a structure where a parent node can have a lower weight compared to the child.
 For example, in a binary heap the root must always be the largest element, this is not true for a binary tree.

+**Ordering.** Unlike linear data structures (Array, Linked List, Queues, Stacks, etc) which have only one logical way to traverse them, trees can be traversed in different ways.
+Following are the generally used ways for traversing trees:

+- Depth First Traversals: (i) Inorder (Left, Root, Right), (ii) Preorder (Root, Left, Right), (iii) Postorder (Left, Right, Root).
+- Breadth First or Level Order Traversal.

+In case of BSTs, *inorder traversal* gives nodes in non-decreasing order.
+To get nodes of BST in non-increasing order, a variation of inorder traversal where inorder traversal is reversed can be used.

 Implementation
 --------------